AlvinHon/mercurial-signature/README.md

 > A mercurial signature, which allows a signature `sig` on a message `m` under public key `pk` to be transformed into a signature `sig'` on an equivalent but unlinkable message `m'` under an equivalent but unlinkable public key `pk'`.

+The crate implements the signature scheme with use of the elliptic curve `Bls12-381`.
+It uses the dependencies from [Arkworks](https://github.com/arkworks-rs/) which is a rust ecosystem for cryptograhpy.
+It

+Note: this repository has not been thoroughly audited.
+Please take your own risk if you use it in production environment.

 ## Example

 ```rust